doricke/IBio/README.md

 IBio
 ====

-Integrated Biomedical System (IBio)
+<h1>Integrated Biomedical System (IBio)</h1>

   The Integrated Biomedical System is designed for integrating genome, interactome, and exposome data.
+Personal health is a dynamic state affected by genome, interactome, and exposome.
+Wearable body sensors enable dynamic physiological and exposome monitoring.
+Available solutions for integrating and displaying correlated individual data are either closed/proprietary platforms that provide limited access to sensor data or have limited scope that focuses primarily on one data domain (e.g., steps/calories/activity, etc.).
+The Integrated Biomedical System is under development as an adaptable open-source solution for the burden associated with integrating heterogeneous data from a rapidly changing set of body sensors.
+The Integrated Biomedical System provides a solution for individuals or a scalable platform for longitudinal research studies.

-Setup
+<h2>Setup</h2>

 1. Install ruby
 2. Install rubygem